unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 * Brave
   * Is Cloudflare DNS over HTTPs a satisfyng solution to resolve domains instead of direct blockchain calls for Brave?
 Cloudflare DNS seems like more centralized approach to resovle domain records.
   * Would a browser be able to resolve a domain first and apply the protocol prefix then?
+  * Brave currently has metamask built-in which uses infura eth endpoint by default.
+We think infura eth node is fine to be used for domains resolution too.
+Is there any reason why cloudflare eth node is better for domains resolution?

 # Browser Resolution How-to